 This premise sounds quite silly on paper, but the execution makes a significant difference.
 There are three major factors that contribute to this game’s horror, the first of which is the dog’s design.
 Duck Season takes clear influence from the designs of Five Nights at Freddy’s animatronics, and creates a design that is just plain unsettling to look at.
 In fact, I honestly find these sorts of uncanny valley based designs creepier than your typical horror monsters, and the fact that the later Five Night At Freddy’s games changed the designs to look like typical horror enemies is a large part of why that series has struggled to maintain relevance.

 The second part that plays into the game’s horror is the element of player choice.
-The player is given a number of options on how to respond to the events of the game, and the fact that the catalyst for the dog to start attacking is having the player shoot the dog in the duck hunting mini-game.
+The player is given a number of options on how to respond to the events of the game, and the fact that the catalyst for the dog to start attacking is having the player shoot the dog in the duck hunting mini-game will inevitably take anyone who ever wanted to shoot him by surprise.
 If you don’t shoot the dog, then it won’t attack and you’ll get the best ending.
 This means that the player needs to make the active choice to shoot the dog on the next play through despite knowing what will happen.
 That is unless the player shoots the dog on the first playthrough, which brings us to the third reason that Duck Season is such an effective horror game.

 The dog does not laugh at you in Duck Season.
 It won’t laugh if you miss your shot, so the player has no reason to shoot the dog aside from one’s preexisting memories of the original Duck Hunt.
 This effectively means that the player is getting what’s coming to them for their needless cruelty, and it means there is an existential level of fear in a “oh no, I shouldn’t have shot that dog!” kind of way, and that resulting fear immerses the player in the game’s unnerving atmosphere and events.